Understand Personality to Connect with Audience & Write Strong Fiction Characters

 Blue people are intuitive, free-spirited, and can be incredibly creative.

-Green people are curious, analytical, puzzle-lovers.
+Green people are curious, analytical, and puzzle lovers.

 Sally Hogshead "How to Fascinate" Personality Test